-- report on the condition of Victoria’s natural environment
+- review and report on the condition of Victoria’s environment

-- encourage decision making that facilitated ecologically sustainable development
+- encourage decision making that facilitates ecologically sustainable development

-- enhance knowledge and understanding of issues relating to ecologically sustainable development and the environment
+- enhance knowledge and understanding of issues relating to ecologically sustainable development and the environment, and

 The Commissioner does this by:

-- Undertaking annual Strategic Audits of the environmental management systems of Victorian Government agencies and public authorities
+- undertaking annual Strategic Audit Reports of the implementation of environmental management systems by mandated Victorian Government agencies, and

 Commissioner's Reference Group